 Yesterday, we talked about what to do next when you’re seeing success with your product-based business, and you want to increase your online sales.
 What if you’re not yet seeing success?
 What if you’re feeling unsure about your product, your brand, and who your customers are?
 If so, now is not the time to throw money at the problem.
-Now is the time to reevaluate what you’re doing, and make sure that you’re on the right track.
+Now is the time to reevaluate what you’re doing, make sure that you’re on the right track, and differentiate your brand.

 Today I’ve gathered some thoughts and resources for you on how to differentiate your brand and products from everything else in the world out there.
 It can be a challenging task!
 I think about this all the time, and my attention to this was recently sparked by Kristen from Worthwhile Paper’s post on the topic for her business.